Understanding Freight Shipping: A Comprehensive Guide

 Here’s what you learned:

-Freight shipping is bulk transport of goods using trucks/ship/train/air
+Freight shipping is the bulk transport of goods using trucks, ships, trains, or air.

-LTL is cost-effective for small loads, FTL is faster for big loads
+LTL is cost-effective for small loads, while FTL is faster for large loads.

 .png)